8-Bit Software

 2. Use OmniFlop to format a new disk to the correct physical format.

-3. Use OmniFlop to write the blank disk image to the disk (so correcting the Filing System).
+3. Use OmniFlop to write the blank disk image to the disk.

-Getting the data off an alien format disk is the hardest part - which is what OmniFlop does for you ‑ interpreting the data (as files/samples/documents/audio/video) can be done by anybody with experience of handling files under Windows, with their own tools of choice, and knowledge of the system from which the floppy came.
+Getting the data off a disk into Windows is usually the first problem in handling an alien disk.
+This is what OmniFlop will help with.
+Interpreting the data (as files/samples/documents/audio/video) is then a case of data processing and Windows programming which can be done with knowledge of the system from which the floppy came.
 I will not live long enough to re-implement all the systems that ever used floppies - sorry! - so I just give access to the raw data off the floppy disk.

 Compatible Programs